Anything-Minecraft-Team/anything-minecraft/server/guides/other/setup.md

 Another reason a port forward might have failed is the windows firewall.
 To configure this, navigate to the windows defender control panel screen, and head over into advanced settings (you will need admin to do this).
 Go into inbound rules and outbound rules, and create a new rule for each, name it whatever you like, and make sure that it is allowing the port 25565 on BOTH TCP and UDP (you might need to set up 2 rules for each side).
 Once that is done, windows should no longer block a server running on that port on your machine.

-Note: some ISPs have built in security funcitons in the router itself (looking at you xFinity), and as such they may block people from connecting to the server.
+Note: some ISPs have built in security functions in the router itself (looking at you xFinity), and as such they may block people from connecting to the server.
 While we do not recommend turning off a security function for the everyday user, in some instances it is required.

 This process is slightly different for a modded server so we will go over it here!

-# Setup For Linux
+## Setup For Linux

-> Warning: You should prefer using your package manager (for example `apt` on Ubuntu and Debian) to install java because it's more organized with the package manager
+> Warning: You should prefer using your package manager (for example `apt` on Ubuntu and Debian) to install Java because it's more organized and easier to keep up-to-date

+Depending on the Minecraft version you want to install, you'll need a specific Java version.

+- Java 8 - 14 for versions 1.8 - 1.16
+- At least Java 16 for versions 1.17 or later

+It is recommended to use an LTS version of Java.
+This would be Java 11 below 1.16 and Java 17 for 1.17 or later

-You can do this using the following command (Not every distro uses apt)
+You can do this using the following command (If your distro does not use apt, consult the wiki of your distro, for example: [Fedora](https://docs.fedoraproject.org/en-US/quick-docs/installing-java/), [Arch (and Arch-based)](https://wiki.archlinux.org/title/Java))

 --> `sudo apt install openjdk-xx-jre`